Mmo-kali/mmokali.github.io/README.md

 # PROFILE
 ### -------------------------------------------------------------------
 As a passionate Cyber Security student, I thrive as a dedicated team player, demonstrating proven leadership abilities alongside effective communication skills.
-I am eager to leverage my talents and learning journey to contribute meaningfully within the Cyber Security realm.I've been doing everything I can to improve my skills and gainexposure, and have produced and released content(see below).
+I am eager to leverage my talents and learning journey to contribute meaningfully within the Cyber Security realm.I've been doing everything I can to improve my skills and gain exposure, and have produced and released content(see below).
 Thank you for reviewing my portfolio

 # EDUCATION